Chart Color Schemes

 Reid features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-In Reid, as per the latest Census evaluation, 36.4% of dwellings were houses, with the remaining 63.7% being other types such as semi-detached homes and apartments.
-This is compared to the Australian Capital Territory's figures of 39.3% houses and 60.7% other dwellings.
-Home ownership in Reid stood at 31.2%, with mortgaged properties at 22.1% and rented dwellings at 46.7%.
-The median monthly mortgage repayment in the area was $2,300, higher than the Australian Capital Territory average of $2,080.
-The median weekly rent figure for Reid was $430, compared to the Australian Capital Territory's $476.
-Nationally, Reid's mortgage repayments were significantly higher at $2,300 against the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Reid, as per the latest Census evaluation, 36.4% of dwellings were houses, with the remaining 63.7% being semi-detached, apartments, or other types.
+This compares to the Australian Capital Territory's (ACT) figures of 39.3% houses and 60.7% other dwellings.
+Home ownership in Reid stood at 31.2%, with mortgaged dwellings at 22.1% and rented ones at 46.7%.
+The median monthly mortgage repayment was $2,300, exceeding the ACT average of $2,080.
+The median weekly rent was recorded at $430, compared to the ACT's $476.
+Nationally, Reid's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing